Skip to contents

 Processing all files

-To demonstrate processing multiple files, we’ll use the map2_dfr() function to progress through all the input files and bind the results together.
+To demonstrate processing multiple files, we’ll use the map() function to progress through all the input files and bind the results together.

 # Note that messages are hidden here to avoid a lot of repetition